2023/2024 Housing Residential Agreement

 Contract cancellation prior to winter move-in – New students

-New students who have not lived in college housing in fall semester but plan to have signed and submitted housing contracts to move-in for winter semester, may cancel their housing contract for any reason and with a full refund so long as the resident has not yet moved in.
+If a student wishes to move-in for the winter semester, they may cancel their housing contract for any reason and with a full refund so long as the resident has not yet moved in.

 Refund policy

 College Housing has a zero-refund policy unless otherwise noted in this document.
 It is for this reason that semester payments are separate.
 A resident may appeal for a refund through the contract termination process.
-Any refund amount will then be decided by College Housing staff and the Business office.
+Any refund amount will then be decided by College Housing staff and the Business Office.
+A resident may submit their appeals by emailing housing@sc4.edu.

 Contract termination